turbopape/postagga/README.md

 git clone https://github.com/turbopape/postagga.git
 ```

 The models are included as resources in the released jar.

-You can access them using **clojure.java.io/resource** like so:
+In JVM Clojure, You can access them using **clojure.java.io/resource** like so:

 ```clojure
 ;...